 “It doesn’t matter if you’re behind the bars, AI is affecting everyone’s life.
 There are also important ethical and political questions concerning the use of AI.
 What we are trying to do is support the public discourse by making the topic easier to understand by non-experts,” says Roos.

 The free online course, Elements of AI, is organized by the Finnish Center for Artificial Intelligence FCAI and IT consultancy company Reaktor.
-FCAI is a nation-wide competence center for Artificial Intelligence in Finland, initiated by Aalto University, University of Helsinki, and VTT Technical Research Centre of Finland.
+FCAI is a nationwide competence centre for Artificial Intelligence in Finland, initiated by Aalto University, University of Helsinki, and VTT Technical Research Centre of Finland.

 Launched in May 2018, Elements of AI soon became the most popular course ever offered by the University of Helsinki.
 Currently, the course that attendees can take in three languages – English, Finnish and Swedish – has 170,000 registered users.
 People from 110 countries have already completed the course.